What is the common reason you would find in top few?

 High level requirements are available at this stage to start collecting detailed requirements.

-There are quite a few.
+There are quite a few ways.
 Take a look at this mind map to get a hold on all of them.
 Spend few minutes, we shall look into them individually in further posts.
 Start with ‘Interviews’ bulb and move clockwise.

 Let us look at these in a bit detail in the next couple of lessons.